sdrcr21/SDR_Library/README.md

 # SDR_Library
-to fined files for HackRF ot RTL_SDR change the branch to the relevent device
+to fined files for HackRF or RTL_SDR change the branch to the relevant device